tommiranta/tommiranta.github.io/docs/_posts/2022-11-07-coders-work-ergonomy.md

 tags: coding
 ---

+foo.
 We all know the importance of a good bed — we spend one third of our time in one.
 As a worker in the software industry I spend an equal amount of time in front of a computer.
 That got me thinking about what I can do to improve work ergonomy and what tools to use to make my time coding as pleasant as possible.